DANCEseminar/DANCEseminar.github.io/index.md

 The seminar is a biweekly event with ~50 minute talks and ~10 minutes for questions, see the schedule [here](https://danceseminar.github.io/schedule).

-Unless otherwise specified, we run the seminar on DATE/TIME through MEDIUM.
+Unless otherwise specified, we run the seminar on Mondays at 4 pm CET through Zoom.

-Please fill out a registeration form HERE to attend the seminar.
+To receive talk announcements, please send us an [email](danceseminar.maths@gmail.com) to sign up to the mailing list.
+Moreover, if you are interested in giving a talk feel free to reach out too.